 Who can file a complaint?

-Anyone who believes they have been subjected to acts that violate his/her rights, welfare or individual dignity.
-OSSA will review written complaints and determine if there is a violation of a Standard of Conduct for Students.
+Anyone who believes they have been subjected to acts that violate his/her rights, welfare or individual dignity may file a complaint.
+The Office of Student Standards and Accountability (OSSA) will review written complaints and determine if there is a violation of the Standards of Conduct for Students.
 A conduct officer will meet with the complaining party to explain the process and answer questions.
 The complaining party must be willing to appear at a conduct hearing if necessary.

 How will I be notified of a complaint against me?

-When a complaint has been filed, the SSA will mail a letter scheduling the accused student a time to meet with a conduct officer.
-Students are expected to maintain up to date current and permanent addresses with Washington State University at all times.
+When a complaint has been filed, the OSSA will mail a letter scheduling the accused student a time to meet with a conduct officer.
+Students are expected to maintain up-to-date local and permanent addresses with Washington State University at all times.
 Changes of address can be made in zzusis at https://portal.wsu.edu.
 Students failing to maintain up-to-date addresses are still responsible for all materials mailed to the prior address.
-SSA is responsible for making a reasonable effort to properly deliver materials to a student's address.
-If a local address is unavailable, SSA will send notification to the permanent address.
+OSSA is responsible for making a reasonable effort to properly deliver materials to a student's address.
+If a local address is unavailable, OSSA will send notification to the permanent address.

 What is going to happen to me when I find out that I am being referred to Student Standards and Accountability?

-If I admit to a violation will it keep me from going to professional or graduate school, or from getting a job?
+If I admit to a violation, will it keep me from going to professional or graduate school or getting a job?

 A single violation will NOT ruin one's life.
 As an educational institution, the primary goal of the campus disciplinary process is to help students learn from their mistakes.
 Disciplinary records are confidential and generally cannot be released to others without the student's consent.
 However, students should understand that once a consent form is signed, we are obligated to release information when there are multiple violations.